x5675602/QGIS-Documentation/docs/training_manual/create_vector_data/topo_editing.rst

 #.
 Make sure that the box in the :guilabel:`Avoid overlap` column is
    checked.
 #.
 Leave the dialog.
 #.
-Select the :guilabel:`landuse` layer and enter edit mode
+Select the :guilabel:`landuse` layer and Click the Toggle Editing button in the Digitizing Toolbar to enter edit mode
    (|toggleEditing|)
 #.
 Check (under :menuselection:`View --> Toolbars`) that the
    :guilabel:`Advanced Digitizing` toolbar is enabled.